 The data file used to define detector parameters.
-The scaler array size (the number of data values on each line) is "NumberOfTunableSpecs" defined as the in the PROBEWIN.INI file. comment Note that a string enclosed in double quotes MUST be present at the end of each line.
+The scaler array size (the number of data values on each line) is "NumberOfTunableSpecs" defined the as PROBEWIN.INI file.
+Note that a comment strina enclosed in double quotes MUST be present at the end of each line.
 Several unused parameter lines are throughout the file for future expansion.